denten-books/plain-text/main.md

 Contemporary word processors encode many more elements of formatting than their early MT/ST predecessors, but those elements necessarily remain limited in number, and always amount to something less than the material totality of an autographic work.
-The word process forces an allographic model of textuality: one that clearly delineates the differences between content, formatting, and physical medium.
+The word processor forces an allographic model of textuality: one that clearly delineates the differences between content, formatting, and physical medium.
 In that model, "content" alludes to some notion of linguistic communication and "formatting" to some notion of its significant non-linguistic aspects (like italicized words and line breaks).
-Regardless of what we may believe about the ontology of text, the word processor makes only the allographic model available for manipulation.
-Far from being an instrumentally-neutral construct, autographic art implies the impossibility of perfect reproduction.
-In instrumental terms, the prohibition on the reproduction of works amounts to censorship.
-An technocratic regime that insists on autography is one where the circulation of ideas is limited if not impossible.
-Imagine for example the prohibition of speech (any speech) as a prohibition on re-mediation of thought from one brain to another.
+Regardless of what we may believe about the ontology of text, the word processor makes only the allographic model available for use.

+Far from being an instrumentally-neutral construct, the ontological model of text affects (although cannot be reduced to) the material affordances connected to many higher-level literary-theoretical constructs like story, discourse, narrative, literature, and intellectual property.
+When taken to its extreme logical conclusion, an autographic regime, where all texts are works, leads to censorship.
+Functionally, there's little difference between maintaining that a work cannot be reproduced and that it should not.
+A technocratic regime that insists on autography is one where the circulation of ideas is necessarily limited, if not outright impossible.
+Imagine, for example, the prohibition of speech (any speech) as a set of literal constraints on the transmediation of thought, down to the neurological level, where singular thoughts are limited to singular brains.
+Stated in instrumental terms, abstract political concepts like "freedom of the speech" amount to physical control over transmediation.
-Alternatively, one can imagine other regimes that do not not legislate or place value on autography to any extent.
-In such a world there would "be" little difference between a museum work and its facsimile.
-All higher-level theoretical constructs like story, discourse, narrative, literature, and intellectual property, stem from (although cannot be reduced to) the material affordances implicit in that model.
-Stated in instrumental terms, abstract political concepts like "freedom of the speech" amount to physical control over re-mediation.
 Under the conditions of total autography, where everything is significant, communication becomes impossible.
-Remediation in that sense functions as a political value.
-To accept allography is to accept that thought will be transformed as it leaves the singular material contexts of cognition.
+Transmediation in that sense functions as a political value.
-Whether the society should welcome such transformation or attempt to control it, is a topic for another discussion.

 There is a tradition in media studies that conflates the history of modern computing with the development of Western military-industrial complex